 obj while obj:

-bounds.
-For most accessibility nodes we don’t need to do anything,
+For most accessibility nodes we don’t need to do anything, because they

 class AccessibilityNode: